 Blueberries, chia seeds and maple syrup each in a small bowl on a marble surface.

-• Berries: This recipe was created for blueberries but you can use strawberry, raspberry, a mixture of berries or even other juicy fruits like mango or kiwi.
-I like chia seed jam best made with frozen fruit.
+• Berries: This recipe is for blueberry jam but you can use strawberry, raspberry, a mixture of berries or even other juicy fruits like mango or kiwi.
+I like chia seed jam best made with frozen fruit bur fresh fruit works too.

 • Chia Seeds: Black or white chia seeds work, just make sure they’re fresh.